peterhurford/priority-wiki-content/human-enhancement.md

 * Mental Prosthetics
 	* Neural lace
 * Genetic Engineering
-* Systematic self-improvement of people's daily lives
+* Systematic optimization of people's daily lives (Taking the 'very general' section and for every person, transform their habits and daily living into a more effective version systematically)
+	* Requires substantial experimentation and people willing to go along with it.

 ### Expensive